 It has happened before.
 For centuries, humans have happily competed in games of extraordinary complexity like Chess and Go, and to attain grandmaster status in either one is generally recognized as a badge of the highest achievement.
 But machines have now beaten us at both.

 When it comes to avoiding death and injury, the stakes are obviously much higher in stock car racing than in chess or Go.
 But the complexity, arguably, is not — especially once you remove emotion and fatigue from the equation.
-If an AV can drive better than a human at speeds up to 70mph, there is no technical reason why an AV can’t equally outperform a human at higher speeds.
+If an AV can drive better than a human at speeds up to 70 mph, there is no technical reason why an AV can’t equally outperform a human at 200 mph.

 So who is our Garry Kasparov of NASCAR, our Lee Sedol?
 Is it one of our current greats?

-Or is this new driver still just a child living on (say) the family farm, blessed with preternaturally fast reflexes and an inappropriate desire to haul ass?
-At what point will his parents, after suffering a traumatic setback of some kind, finally recognize their child’s talent and get him properly trained for the big day by Dale Earnhardt, Jr?
+Or is this new driver still just a child living on (say) a family farm, blessed with preternaturally fast reflexes and a wildly inappropriate desire to haul ass?
+At what point will his parents, after suffering a traumatic setback of some kind, finally recognize their child’s talent and get him properly trained by Dale Earnhardt, Jr in time for the big day!?